 Employability Skills will help to develop personal and work-related skills which will enable students to progress into further learning or supported employment as well as enhancing independent living skills.
 Throughout the course we steadily develop students’ knowledge, understanding and awareness of the need to operate safely in the work environment.
 We provide opportunities for experiential learning and provide a basic understanding of industrial practice through performing routine tasks.

 You can expect a caring and supportive environment, with small class sizes supported by a high ratio of specialist staff.
 The aim of this programme is to help develop young people’s skills after they finish year 11 in school.
-Our focus is to prepare students for further study and employment as well as to develop personal self management, building self-confidence and promoting independence.
+Our focus is to prepare students for further study and employment as well as to develop personal self-management, building self-confidence and promoting independence.

 Ideal if you want to develop self-confidence, skills for independence, social skills, employability skills and develop functional skills in maths ICT and English.